The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 **Experimental Fireplume**

-The boss will cast either eight small orbs or one large orb when the castbar finishes.
+The boss will cast either eight small fire orbs or one large fire orb when the castbar finishes.
 * Eight small orbs: AoEs will appear at opposite cardinals and rotate around the arena before hitting the centre.
 Move out to the second AoE to dodge this.
 * One large orb: A gigantic AoE will be baited on a random player.
 All players bait this in the middle of the arena and move to the edge of the arena.